 {332}

-churches independent one of the other.&#8221; This is your whole affair.
-You cannot deny that the apostles and Paul, in the sphere which God assigned him, exercised a power over all the churches (that is to say, a central power); you cannot deny that the Church was one, that the gifts were members of *the one body,* and were exercised in the unity of this body manifested on the earth.
+churches independent one of the other."
+This is your whole affair.
+You cannot deny that the apostles and Paul, in the sphere which God assigned him, exercised a power over all the churches (that is to say, a central power); you cannot deny that the Church was one, that the gifts were members of *the one body*, and were exercised in the unity of this body manifested on the earth.
 The churches, whilst exercising their discipline each in its own locality, exercised it in the name of the universal Church, and there it was valid.
 Gifts were placed in the Church, not in the churches.
 The whole body was but one.
 But that which you uphold is shewn to be only the fancy to have independent churches.
-He who has drunk old wine does not immediately desire new, &#8220;for he says, the old is better.&#8221; The unity of the body is set aside.
+He who has drunk old wine does not immediately desire new, "for he says, the old is better."
+The unity of the body is set aside.

 You say, Governmental authority resides in the scriptures.
 A singular seat of executive power!
 Laws are found there; but governmental authority is not a law, although it may act according to law.